arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### Setting up With Arduino IDE

 First make sure the latest version of the Arduino IDE is installed.
-Download the IDE from [here](https://www.arduino.cc/en/software) if you need help setting up the Opta with the Arduino IDE, please have a look at our [Getting started with Opta tutorial](/tutorials/opta/getting-started).
+Download the IDE from [here](https://www.arduino.cc/en/software) if you need help setting up the Opta™ with the Arduino IDE, please have a look at our [Getting started with Opta™ tutorial](/tutorials/opta/getting-started).

-To make it easier to use the RS485 protocol with Opta let's make use of a library.
+To make it easier to use the RS485 protocol with Opta™ let's make use of a library.
 The library is called [ArduinoRS485 library](https://www.arduino.cc/reference/en/libraries/arduinors485/), which can be found in the Arduino IDE library manager.
 Once installed let's take a look at a simple sketch to use for testing out the UART protocol.

-### Using RS485 on Opta
+### Using RS485 on Opta™

 The sender sketch will run a RS485 connection between your two devices and it will let you send a message over the serial monitor to the receiving device.
-The receiving device, which will be an Opta in this example, will then take the message, open or close the corresponding relay and turn on or off a LED.
-If you send the number 0 through the serial monitor, the receiving Opta will open or close relay 1 depending on its current status, while turning on or off a status LED.
+The receiving device, which will be an Opta™ in this example, will then take the message, open or close the corresponding relay and turn on or off a LED.
+If you send the number 0 through the serial monitor, the receiving Opta™ will open or close relay 1 depending on its current status, while turning on or off a status LED.

 Here are some important functions in the sketch: